-- It can be done for database and database needs to be isolated to test.
+- It can be done for databases, and the database needs to be isolated to test.
 There should be no changes in the database while doing the regression testing.

-- If automation tool were not being used for regression testing in the project then it would be a time-consuming process.
+- If automation tools were not being used for regression testing in the project, then it would be a time-consuming process.

 - It has to be done for a small change in the code as it can create issues in software.